looi-wh/ffmpegOverlay/README.md

 # ffmpegOverly
-designed to help convert large amount of media easily
+Designed to help convert large amount of media easily

 # How to run
-- Install ffmpeg(required), ffprobe(required) and ffmpeg-bar (recommended)
+- Install ffmpeg (required), ffprobe (required) and ffmpeg-bar (recommended)
 - Download file from release section
-- Extract and run "python3 convert.py"
+- Extract and run "python3 convert.py" (no need for sudo)

 # Features
 - Supports FFMPEG-BAR